rhasspy/rhasspy/docs/usage.md

 ### Getting the Spoken Text

-The Home Assistant event will contain two extra slots besides the ones you specify:
+The Home Assistant event will contain some extra "meta" slots besides the ones you specify:

 * `_text` - spoken voice command text with [substitutions](training.md#substitutions)
 * `_raw_text` - literal transcription of voice command
+* `_site_id` - Hermes site ID for the recognized intent
+* `_intent` - Hermes intent object

 ## Node-RED